Kumaravel655/SA-C-GENDER-CLASSIFIER/README.md

 ```
 /*
 Program to implement
-Developed by   :
+Developed by   : Kumaravel V
-RegisterNumber :
+RegisterNumber :  212220230027
 */
 ```